ITRS-Group/cordial/tools/geneos/docs/commands/geneos_move.md

 ## Details

+Move, including rename, instances.

-Move (or rename) instances.
-As any existing legacy .rc file is never changed, this will migrate the instance from .rc to JSON.
+As any existing legacy .rc
+file is never changed, this will migrate the instance from .rc to JSON.
 The instance is stopped and restarted after the instance is moved.
 It is an error to try to move an instance to one that already